 Paula Loves Vintage

 Based in Galway, Paula stocks and sells gorgeous vintage pieces.
-I recently purchased a purple cape from Paula that is from the late 1960s / early 1970s and it is truly amazing.
-I’m in love with it.
-I gave it to Mr. Pumpkin to give to me for Christmas.
-It is in perfect condition and I can’t wait to wear it (everywhere!).
+I have purchased a purple cape from Paula that is from the late 1960s / early 1970s and it is truly amazing as well as a late 1980s dress which makes me feel like part of The Golden Girls.

 The Organic Centre

 Based in Leitrim, The Organic Centre is a charity which promotes education in sustainable living and growing.
 They host community workshops, a cafe and a zero waste shop.
 Their seeds are fantastic as they come in recycled packaging and are reasonably priced.
-I have purchased a number of seed packs since March to start my vegetable patch.
-I have also bought packets of seeds to add to my Christmas hampers.
+I have purchased a number of seed packs over the last year which has allowed me to grow a vegetable patch.

 The Rediscovery Centre

-In my day job, I have been fortunate enough to visit The Rediscovery Centre on a regular basis.
+In a previous job, I was fortunate enough to visit The Rediscovery Centre on a regular basis.
 Located in Ballmyun in a repurposed boiler house, The Rediscovery Centre offers a host of treasures and services.
 In terms of Christmas purchases, there is a range of upcycled bicycles that are in perfect condition that are reasonably priced.
 There is also a home and living section showcasing the best of eco-friendly and Irish made goods.
 There are also craft items, paints and hobby items available.

 Mr. Pumpkin is a keen photographer and has purchased pre-loved Polaroid cameras from Polamad.
 All of the cameras are in perfect working order and are a more sustainable option than buying brand new cameras.